cdapio/hydrator-plugins/transform-plugins/README.rst

   Batch and
   Realtime
 :Description:
-  Parses an input field into a CSV Record.
-Support multi-line parsing into CSV Record.
+  Parses an input field as CSV Record into a Structured Record.
+Support multi-line CSV record parsing into multiple structured records.
+Different formats of CSV record can be parsed using this plugin.
-  Different formats of CSV record can be generated using this plugin.
   Following are different CSV record types that are supported by this plugin: DEFAULT, EXCEL, MYSQL, RFC4180 and TDF.
 :Configuration:
   **Format:** Specifies the format of CSV Record to be generated, **Field:** Specifies the input field that should be parsed as CSV Record and